Last Updated: 1/20/2020

-Many small business employers will be able to receive loans of up to $10 million through the Paycheck Protection Program (PPP) authorized by the CARES Act.
-An update to the SBA’s existing 7(a) loan program, these loans are intended to be easier for small businesses to obtain.
-This article has been updated to reflect the changes outlined in the Paycheck Protection Program Flexibility Act signed on June 4, 2020.
+Through March 2021, many small business employers will be able to receive loans of up to $10 million through the Paycheck Protection Program (PPP) authorized by the CARES Act.
+An update to the SBA’s existing 7(a) loan program, these loans are intended to be easy for small businesses to obtain.
+This article has been updated to reflect the changes outlined in the Consolidated Appropriations Act of 2021.

-The PPP will provide certain small businesses with funds to cover payroll costs, including benefits.
-Funds can also be used to pay interest on mortgages, rent, and utilities.
-Funds will be provided as loans that can be fully forgiven when used for these purposes.
+The PPP provides certain small businesses with funds to cover payroll costs, including benefits.
+Funds can also be used to pay interest on mortgages, rent, utilities, software, HR and accounting costs, and several other business expenses.
+Funds under PPP loans are provided as loans that can be fully forgiven when used for these purposes.

 Payroll costs covered by these loans will be capped at an annual salary of $100,000 for each employee.
 And at least 60% of the forgiven amount must be used for payroll — or the loan may only be eligible for partial forgiveness.

 No collateral or personal guarantees are required for these loans.

 Loan payments may be deferred for up to ten months.
 Neither the government nor lenders will charge small businesses any fees.